 It wasn’t until my mid-forties that I mentioned my dilemma with the church to a colleague who’d once been a Dominican priest.
 He told me the story of a beautiful tree in the center of a garden, surrounded by a high stone wall.
 He likened the tree to a person searching for the sacred, and the wall to the boundaries defined by her religion.

 The tree needs to grow out of the garden.
 Its branches need room to expand and spread wide.
 They need to reach far outside the garden’s walls, for they cannot be contained by the wall’s limits.
 But the tree always remains rooted in the garden.

-Another intriguing ‘landmark’ occurred toward the beginning of 2015, in the form of two related dreams.
+Another intriguing ‘landmark’ occurred toward the beginning of 2015, in the form of two related dreams, a couple months apart.
 I was at O’Hare airport in Chicago waiting for a charter flight to India.
 The plane was delayed and I remember going to a café to have a drink, on the other side of the tracks.
 I was apparently with a man whom I never identified.
-The flight finally departed and we had a layover in England; possibly in Lancaster.
+The flight finally departed and we had a layover in northern England; in what looked like the town of Lancaster.

 I had arrived.

 A friend of mine, Altair, told me that this dream had something to do with the initial spreading of Buddhism by the disciples of the Buddha.
 Right after he awoke at Bodh Gaya, the Buddha went to Sarnath where he preached his first sermon in the deer park to set in motion the ‘Wheel of Dharma.’